-- 3. Provide official copy of transcript indicating grades through the last semester of attendance and 14 units of college preparatory coursework with a "B" average. - 4.
-Provide American College Test score of 21 or greater.
-(ACT of 26 or greater for early admission students.
+3. Provide official copy of transcript indicating grades through the last semester of attendance and 14 units of college preparatory coursework with a "B" average.

 The above requirements should be completed well in advance of the intended semester of enrollment.
 A discussion with a college counselor concerning course selections must be completed before registration takes place.
 Credit earned through the dual-enrollment program will be awarded once a student has completed high school graduation requirements and final official transcripts have been received.